Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 One effective way to prevent more accidents is to properly clean the areas where they happen.
 Have you ever noticed that dogs like to go to the bathroom in the same spot over and over?
 The reason for this is that dogs are scent driven.

 If your dog smells a remaining scent from an old accident, he will be triggered by the scent to go again in the same spot.
 It is very important that you completely neutralize the scent from any accidents that are not on the pee pads.

 Use a pet odor cleaner that is specifically designed to eliminate this odor.
 I have used Nature's Miracle for this task for many years with great results (see below).
 Nature's miracle has specific enzymes that are designed to break down the scents that dogs pick up on.

 My Technique for Erasing an Accident:

 - Pick up the puppy's poop or clean up the urine.

-- After cleaning the area, spray liberally with .
-Nature's Miracle
+- After cleaning the area, spray liberally with a stain or odor remover..

 - Blot the area dry with a paper towel.

 This process, although a little more involved than just cleaning up the accident alone, is well worth your time.
 It should completely break down the odor, ensuring that your dog doesn't develop a habit of going potty in the same inappropriate spot over and over.